spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 Try a [demo of the concept](/laravel-medialibrary/v9/responsive-images/demo) here.

+## Are you a visual learner?

+Here's a video that shows you all about responsive images.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-RPDEHV6Zlw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use this package](https://spatie.be/videos/discovering-laravel-media-library).

 ### Introducing the srcset attribute

 The most common way to display a picture is by using an `img` element with a `src` attribute.